Francis T. Roots Building

-Francis T. Roots Building, also known as the Roots Building, is a historic commercial building located at Muncie, Delaware County, Indiana.
+Francis T. Roots Building, also known as the Roots Building, is a historic commercial building located at Muncie, Indiana.
 It was built in 1895, and is a three-story, square plan, Queen Anne style brick building.
 The building features marble and limestone panels, projecting bays, and a corner turret.
 The building was remodeled about 1940 and restored in the 1980s.

 It was added to the National Register of Historic Places in 1984.